OR HOW I LEARNED TO STOP WORRYING AND LOVE CO2

 If the Gaia hypothesis is valid, then humanity, like every other species on the planet, must be thought of as a child of Gaia.
 Of course humanity has an effect on the environment.
 But the same is true of other species — in fact that is the basis of the whole Gaia hypothesis, that Earth’s dynamic atmosphere is the product of its biosphere.
 So the question — and it’s a vitally important question to ask — is at what precise point did we depart from our natural destiny to the extent of exhausting the mother’s tolerance for her problem child and invoking her fury?
 Something about us, according to the catastrophists, puts us in opposition to the Gaia system — but what?
 How do we define it?
 Lovelock, if he asks this question at all, does not have a coherent answer to it.
 If it is just that we produce the “malign waste” of CO2, then how are we different from bacteria and decaying vegetation and volcanoes and oceans and all the other sources of carbon dioxide, responsible for the presence of at least 97% of the life-giving gas in the atmosphere?
 The book, and his statements in support of it, represent a contradiction of his original hypothesis that could only make sense if humanity is viewed as somehow completely separate from the Gaia system.
 How could that be true of our species, unless we came from somewhere else or were genetically engineered by aliens or something like that?
 As far as I know, Lovelock never espoused any such theory.

 Less than a year after this attack of panic-stricken hyperbole, Lovelock was already backing off from his melodramatic conclusions, saying that the climate would stabilise and that the Earth was in no danger.
-Nevertheless, in an article in Nature in 2007, he promoted a geo-engineering solution using ocean pumps to bring water up from beneath the thermocline to “fertilise algae in the surface waters and encourage them to bloom”, thus accelerating the transfer of from the atmosphere to the oceans, where it would eventually fall to the bottom in the form of ‘marine snow’.
+Nevertheless, in an article in Nature in 2007, he promoted a geo-engineering solution using ocean pumps to bring water up from beneath the thermocline to “fertilise algae in the surface waters and encourage them to bloom”, thus accelerating the transfer of carbon dioxide from the atmosphere to the oceans, where it would eventually fall to the bottom in the form of ‘marine snow’.
 His drift into the eugenicist worldview behind catastrophic global warming theory was confirmed in 2009 when he became a patron of the organisation Population Matters (formerly the Optimum Population Trust).

 Lovelock’s geo-engineering scheme attracted a lot of media attention and was roundly criticised in some quarters.
 “It doesn’t make sense,” objected Corinne la Quéré, a climate scientist at the University of East Anglia, in an article in The Times.
 “There is absolutely no evidence that climate engineering options work or even go in the right direction.
 I’m astonished that they published this.
 Before any geo-engineering is put to work a massive amount of research is needed – research which will take twenty to thirty years”.
 That didn’t stop a commercial company from designing the technology to realise Lovelock’s proposal for biological ocean sequestration of CO2.